 The bill grants the National Council for the Press and Publications unprecedented authority to grant and revoke publication licenses; impose strict disciplinary measures against journalists; conduct examination of journalists to determine their

-according to Article 37.
-Article 26 stipulates that an editor-in-chief bears primary legal responsibility for all matters appearing in a newspaper, but it assigns legal responsibility to writers, editors, publishers, printers, and distributors as well.
+bill, according to Article 37.
+Article 26 stipulates that an editor-in-chief bears primary legal responsibility for all matters appearing in a newspaper, but it assigns legal responsibility to writers, editors, publishers, printers, and

 In another alarming development, local journalists told CPJ that security agents are imposing censorship at an ever-increasing rate.
 The 1999 National Security Forces Law grants security forces significant powers over the media.